-Pursuant to a three year contract that commenced on January 1, 2019 between the Union County Sheriff, Jerome Township and Millcreek Township, the Sheriff provides four full-time deputies with a normal work week totaling 120 hours exclusively to Jerome and Millcreek Townships to supplement existing law enforcement coverage.
+Pursuant to a three-year contract that commenced on January 1, 2019 between the Union County Sheriff, Jerome Township and Millcreek Township, the Sheriff provides four full-time deputies with a normal work week totaling 120 hours exclusively to Jerome and Millcreek Townships to supplement existing law enforcement coverage.
 The Sheriff assumes full responsibility for hiring, training, assignment, supervision, discipline and dismissal of all assigned personnel and the Townships pay the actual cost of compensating the officers' salary, overtime, OPERS benefits, workers' compensation, Medicare and medical and life insurance.
-The Sheriff bills the Townships in quarterly installments with Jerome Township paying 80% of the cost and Millcreek Township paying 20% of the cost.
-The Township paid \$254,568.15 pursuant to this contract in 2019.
+The Township paid \$289,228.32 pursuant to this contract in 2021.
+The Sheriff bills the townships in quarterly installments with Jerome Township paying 80% of the cost and Millcreek Township paying 20% of the cost.
+Prior to year-end, the parties entered into a new three-year contract commencing on January 1, 2022 providing for the same level of service.
+In addition, the Jerome Township Board of Trustees entered into an agreement with the Union County Sheriff, the Union County Commissioners and Dublin City Schools to provide 25% of the funding for a Safety Resource Officer to be provided by the Union County Sheriff to the two schools newly constructed in Jerome Township.

 Pursuant to Township policies, accumulated earned but unused vacation, compensatory time and sick leave is eligible for payment to employees at the time of separation or retirement.
 These accumulated benefits are not reflected as a liability under the Township's cash basis of accounting.
-At December 31, 2019 this accumulated earned benefit is estimated to be \$402,201.53, the majority of which (\$384,439.54) would be paid from the Fire Fund.
+On December 31, 2021 this accumulated earned benefit is estimated to be \$544,750.90, the majority of which (\$524,978.14) would be paid from the Fire Fund.